nguyensjsu/sp19-281-awsome/README.md

 ```
 ## Design Principles:
 ### AKF Scaling Cube
-* **Scaling With X-Axis** - Horizontal Scaling using ELBs and multiple servers for each service.
+* **Scaling With X-Axis** - For horizontal scaling we have created a replica set of 3 applicaton servers.Each Application servers is runnning on Amazon EC2 instances using docker.

-* **Scaling With Y-Axis** - MicroService Architecture comprising of 4 replicated services running independently.
+* **Scaling With Y-Axis** - We are achieving scaling across Y axix by decomposing the code base into 4 indepedent microservices.
+Each microservice is running on docker swarm cluster.

-* **Scaling With Z-Axis** - The system uses sharded MongoDB databases for each service.
+* **Scaling With Z-Axis** - We are using Mongo DB sharded cluster for /jobs and /user services.
+Sharded cluster consist of 2 config serviers and 2 shard servers and 1 mongos query router.

 ## Docker Swarm Cluster:
 For replication of services we have used docker swarm as container orchestrater.